lammpstutorials/lammpstutorials.github.io/sphinx/source/non-tutorials/glossary.rst

 .. container:: justify

-    In the NPT ensemble, which is also called the canonical ensemble, the number of particles (N), volume (V), and temperature (T) of the system are kept constant.
+    In the NVT ensemble, which is also called the canonical ensemble, the number of particles (N), volume (V), and temperature (T) of the system are kept constant.
 This ensemble is relevant for systems in thermal contact with the environment.